Capture: Fortum Oslo Varme

 It is the residual waste that can not be recycled which is burned.
 The recovered heat has no alternative value, other than for heating.
 The district heating system produce both electricity and hot water for distributing to the customers in Oslo.
 Capturing the carbon that is emitted during this process helps to solve the climate problem.

 Fortum Oslo Varme’s waste-to-energy (WtE) plant in Oslo treats mostly residual household waste but also from industry and enterprices.
-As part of the Full-scale CCS project in Norway, it will become one of the first plants in the world to remove significant amounts of CO2 from the carbon cycle.
+As part of Longship, it can become one of the first plants in the world to remove significant amounts of CO2 from the carbon cycle.

 Bioenergy with carbon capture and storage (BECCS), is considered to be one of the most prominent of the various negative emissions techniques.
 Model scenarios that limit global warming to 1.5 degrees C or 2 degrees C typically rely on large amounts of “negative emissions”, achieved by extracting CO2 from the atmosphere.